IPBES-Data/IPBES_TCA_Ch2_Vision/input/tca_corpus/search terms/strategies_options.org.md

 "Urban forest" OR
 "Urban park" OR
 "Vegetated swale" OR
 "Water infrastructure"

-## Green technology

-"Biofuel" OR
-"Biomass energy production" OR
-"Biomimetic" OR
-"Climate-smart agriculture" OR
-"Coordinated transport" OR
-"Coordinated heating"  OR
-"energy sharing platform" OR
-"Fuel-efficient vehicle" OR
-"Geothermal energy" OR
-"Green building material" OR
-"green technology" OR
-"Hybrid vehicle" OR
-"Minigrid" OR
-"microgrid" OR
-"Replacement fertilizer" OR
-"Small renewable energy technology" OR
-"Smart meter" OR
-"Solar panel" OR
-"Solar photovoltaic system" OR
-"Wind turbine"

-# 3) Transform economic systems to address power inequities and extractivist activities
+# 3) Transform economic systems for nature and equity

 ## Alternative measures of wellbeing

-"Doughnut planning" OR
 "Ecological Footprint" OR
 "Genuine Progress Indicator" OR
 "Green GDP" OR